RahulBhalley/recurrent-nets.pytorch/README.md

-# RNN-Variants-in-PyTorch
+# Various Recurrent Networks
-RNN variants implemented from scratch with PyTorch
+This repository is concerned with implementing various kinds of RNNs nearly from scratch with `nn.Linear` in PyTorch.

 **TODO**
 - Long-Short Term Memory